ansys/pydpf-core/doc/source/user_guide/tutorials/import_data/index.rst

        :link-type: ref
        :text-align: center

-       This tutorial shows how to import a result file in DPF
+       This tutorial shows how to import a result file in DPF.

     .. grid-item-card:: Extract and explore results metadata
        :link: ref_tutorials_extract_and_explore_results_metadata
        :link-type: ref
        :text-align: center

-       This tutorial shows how to extract and explore results metadata (unit, location, the scoping, the shape of the data stored ... ) extracted from a result file.
+       This tutorial shows how to extract and explore results metadata (analysis type, physics type, unit system ... ) from a result file.

     .. grid-item-card:: Extract and explore results data
        :link: ref_tutorials_extract_and_explore_results_data